-In this review of the book “Open Services Innovation” on the blog “SustainableInnovation,” Antti Hautamaki argues that the best part of the book is the discussion of extending services innovation outside one’s organization and shows the role of Specialization, Economies of scale and Economies of scope in adding value in
+In this review of the book “Open Services Innovation” on the blog “SustainableInnovation,” Antti Hautamaki argues that the best part of the book is the discussion of extending services innovation outside one’s organization and shows the role of Specialization, Economies

 In the video included below, Science|Business’s Richard Hudson speaks with Professor Henry Chesbrough and BP’s Group Head for Research and Technology, David Eyton about open innovation.

 Below, please find a video of Professor Henry Chesbrough’s talk at TEDxESADE, which was held on June 8, 2011 in Barcelona, Spain.
 Image

 Those who study innovation often can be overwhelmed by the variety and speed at which clever new products and services come into the market.
 But it is helpful to take a step back from these myriad innovations to reflect on the evolution not only of the technologies themselves but also the processes